-In Looking for Light, Luke Dodd and Michael Whyte provide us with a series of glimpses into the extraordinary career of one of the twentieth century’s most outstanding photographers, one who had a particular gift for the art of photographic portraiture.
+In their new documentary Looking for Light, Luke Dodd and Michael Whyte provide us with a series of glimpses into the extraordinary career of one of the twentieth century’s most outstanding photographers, one who had a particular gift for photographic portraiture.
 Jane Bown’s career began in 1949 when, as a young and recently qualified photographer, she landed a job with the Observer in London.
 She was to remain with that newspaper for more than five decades, photographing people – most of them famous but some of them not – to accompany profiles and interviews and the news items of the day.
 Now in her late eighties and with her memory fading, Bown nevertheless retains her eye for the telling detail.
 Early on in Looking for Light she recalls a visit she made to Paris with a friend when they were both in their mid-twenties.
 Her friend “wore a green hat,” Bown remembers, “and I wore a red hat.”
 Later in the film she recalls, with a mixture of stoicism and regret, her youthful presence at her mother’s funeral.
 Again she retains in her mind the telling detail, and again it is a hat.
 “I was wearing,” she says, appearing to conjure up the scene in her mind, “a little black beret.”

 Hats and hair have always fascinated Bown.
 “She loved the tops of people’s heads,” says the photography scholar Patricia Holland in one of a number of illuminating comments she makes in the film.
 Hair, in Bown’s images, whether luxuriant or sparse or somewhere in between, frames and crowns and defines the face underneath, appearing in some cases almost to have a life of its own.
 Individual strands are discernible, the light bouncing off them to convey texture and substance.
 For many years Bown used the same Rolleiflex camera, long after that particular model was superseded, for “its remarkable capacity to capture every little detail and texture,” including the detail and the texture of hair.
 (In 1964 she changed to an Olympus SLR – “I take two cameras and indoors I generally have them set at 1/60th at f/2.8,” she said in 2000, in one of her typically spare comments on the technical details of what she did for a living.
 She hit it off with Elia Kazan because he knew immediately, by watching the way she prowled the room looking for light, what settings she would use.)